StudyFind/studyfind-documentation/devops/DEVELOPMENT-WORKFLOW.md

 * You have an idea to optimize some code: `optimization`
 * You have an idea to improve UI/UX: `design`

-Issues can have different labels based on their type and the words like `this` correspond to their label names Issues can also be designated milestones which could correspond to particular sprints

 **NOTE:**

+* Issues can have different labels based on their type and the words like `this` correspond to their label names
+* Issues can also be designated milestones which can correspond to particular sprints
 * Issues can be added at any time but will be addressed as the need arises
 * There will be a separate branch created for the issue when it's ready to be addressed

+**REPORTING BUGS:**

+* Include screenshots of visual error
+* Include screenshots of console error
+* Describe what actions you were performing when it happened
+* Indicate when it happened (date + time + website version)
+* Indicate where it happened (url)

 ## Branches